-Baton Rouge, LA - Congressman Garret Graves (R-South Louisiana) issued the following statement today after the U.S.
+Baton Rouge, La. – Congressman Garret Graves (South Louisiana) welcomed the U.S.

 In The News

 FEMA is now considering adding flooding from heavy rains when defining flood zones

 NEW ORLEANS — Flood insurance premiums could rise while property values fall under a plan to change the way risk is calculated under the National Flood Insurance Program (NFIP).

 WASHINGTON, D.C. — A March 12, 2019, hearing of the House Subcommittee on Aviation explored what the nation’s aviation system and infrastructure may look like 30 years into the future.

 Two Louisiana homeowners have sued the federal government, claiming that they have been unfairly denied assistance in recovering from 2016′s devastating floods.